oney/hook-is-all-you-need/README.md

 # Hook Is All You Need (HIAYN)

-Hook Is All You Need (HIAYN) is a design pattern that helps React developers manage complex state without learning any third-party state management library.
+Hook Is All You Need (HIAYN) is a design pattern for React developers to manage complex state without needing to learn any third-party state management libraries.

-HIAYN is 0 API, 0 learning curve, 0 boilerplate, performant, DevTools-powered (time travel and logging), async flow, compositional, immutable and decentralized state, test-driven, TypeScript-safe state management pattern.
+HIAYN offers a 0-API, 0-learning curve, 0-boilerplate solution that is performant, DevTools-powered (with time travel and logging), supports async flow, and provides compositional, immutable, decentralized state management.
+It is also test-friendly and TypeScript-safe.

+## Why HIAYN?

-Have you ever wondered why React developers suddenly need to learn a third-party state management after we have already learned the native hooks (such as useState, useContext)?
-And the philosophy of these third-party state management differs a lot from React itself which make us look like not using React anymore.
-Do we really need third-party state management?
+Have you ever wondered why React developers often have to learn third-party state management libraries after mastering React hooks?
+The philosophy behind these libraries often diverges significantly from React itself, making it feel like you're not using React anymore.
+But do we really need them?

-No we don't need to.
-React built-in hooks such as useState, useCallback and useContext is powerful to manage very complex state.
-It's just that these design patterns are not so structural and lack of devtools support.
+No, we don’t.
+React’s built-in hooks, such as `useState`, `useCallback`, and `useContext`, are powerful enough to manage even the most complex state.
+The challenge is that the design patterns are not well-structured and lack DevTools support.

 # HIAYN Interceptor

-HIAYN's Interceptor lets us be able to view state changes from any `useState` with the triggering `useCallback` in Redux DevTools.
+HIAYN's Interceptor allows you to view state changes from any `useState` hook, along with the triggering `useCallback`, in Redux DevTools.

 ![devtools](./assets/devtools-1.jpg)

-We can even click "Jump" button of an action to get back to that state.
+You can even click the "Jump" button on an action to time travel to that state.

-The code is
+Here’s an example:

 ```tsx
 import { useState, useCounter } from "hook-is-all-you-need";